Living with Asthma

 - Take your asthma medications as prescribed; most people use a daily controller medication while also carrying a reliever (rescue) medication for emergencies.

-- Don’t become reliant on your reliever inhaler to manage your asthma — if you are taking your reliever medication more than 3 times per week your asthma is not properly controlled and you should speak with your healthcare provider as soon as possible.
+- Don’t become reliant on your reliever inhaler to manage your asthma — if you are taking your reliever medication nore than twice per week your asthma is not properly controlled and you should speak with your healthcare provider as soon as possible.

 - Create an Asthma Action Plan with your doctor and use it as part of your asthma management routine.
 You can also use a Peak Flow Meter to help monitor your asthma and lung function.